 This remuneration is not linked to the Company's share price or performance.
-Levels of fees are also set by reference to the responsibilities assumed by the non-executive directors in chairing the board and in chairing or participation in its committees.
+Levels of fees are also set by reference to the responsibilities assumed by the non-executive directors in chairing the Board and in chairing or participation in its committees.
 The Group does not provide pension or medical benefits to non-executive directors.
-To avoid a conflict of interest, the remuneration committee, which consists entirely of independent non-executive directors, takes no part in the determination of non-executive directors' fees or in the recommendation to the board and shareholders.
+To avoid a conflict of interest, the Remuneration Committee, which consists entirely of independent non-executive directors, takes no part in the determination of non-executive directors' fees or in the recommendation to the Board and shareholders.
 Non-executive directors do not qualify for shares in terms of the Group's share incentive scheme.
-The board annually recommends remuneration of non-executive directors for approval by shareholders in advance.
+The Board annually recommends remuneration of non-executive directors for approval by shareholders in advance.

-Refer to note 27 on page 65 or page 39 for details on the fees earned by non-executive directors for the year ended 31 August 2015.
+Refer to note 27 on page 67 for details on the fees earned by non-executive directors for the year ended 31 August 2016.